adneg/linux/howto/resize_root_lvm_centos6/resize_root_lvm_centos6.md

 create snapshot and create_newroot
 -----------------------------------------------------------------
-previously disable all unused services and processes - be careful not to disable the network, and connection.
+previously stop all unused services and processes - be careful not to disable the network, and connection.
 ```
 lvcreate -s /dev/mapper/vg_servername-root -L 5G -n rootmigawka